More About Archetype Press

 Gloria Kondrup

 As a professor at ArtCenter College of Design, Gloria has been a design educator for over two decades; as Director of Archetype Press, ArtCenter’s letterpress studio, she redefined the value of typography and analog technology in the digital landscape.
-Gloria currently serves as the Executive Director of the Hoffmitz Milken Center for Typography (HMCT) that furthers the advancement and study of typography through its educational programs, student scholarships and awards, educator grants, and fellowships.
-Gloria lectures internationally on design topics that include culture, politics, education, and ethics.
+Gloria currently serves as Associate Faculty Director of the Press and is Executive Director Emeritus of HMCT.
 She holds a BA in fine art and an MFA in design, and currently serves on the board of Association Typographique Internationale.

 Seth Drenner